Hello there and welcome to New to Comics.

 THE BRONZE AGE – But never fear, there is yet another step in this thrilling tale before we make it to the present day.

 About a third of a year had passed, and I had returned to Wales.
-My friends were mostly off living their lives wherever they had settled after university, my girlfriend was still finishing her degree in Cornwall, and I had graduated to become… a cleaner.
+My friends were mostly off living their lives wherever they had settled after university, my girlfriend was still finishing her degree in Cornwall, and I had graduated from my MA to become… a cleaner.

 I won’t lie to you, I was pretty bloody miserable.